cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/_index.md

 API Shield’s JWT Validation stops JWT replay attacks and JWT tampering by cryptographically verifying incoming JWTs before they are passed to your API origin.
 JWT Validation will also stop requests with expired tokens or tokens that are not yet valid.

 ## Availability

 JWT Validation is currently in a closed beta and is only available for Enterprise customers.
-If you would like to be included in the beta, please contact your account team.
+If you would like to be included in the beta, contact your account team.

 ## Limitations

 Currently, the following limitations are in place while we operate the closed beta:
 1. JWT Validation configuration is only available via API today.
-For help configuring JWT Validation using the Cloudflare API, refer to Configure JWT Validation(link to configure page below).
+For help configuring JWT Validation using the Cloudflare API, refer to [configuring JWT Validation](/api-shield/security/jwt-validation/configure/).
 2. JWT Validation only operates on JWTs sent in client request headers.
 If your clients send in JWTs in cookies or `POST` bodies, direct that feedback to your account team.
 3. There can only be a single JWT Validation configuration per zone.
 We intend to remove these limitations in the near future.